pietroserrano/forma/docs/testing-github-actions.md

 1. Verify that Docker is running
 2. Verify that `act` is installed
-3. Create a temporary event file that simulates a tag push
+3. Create a temporary event file that simulates:
+   - A workflow dispatch event with inputs (for manual execution)
+   - Or a branch push event (when using -SimulateBranch)
+4. If testing components, mock the check for core packages' availability
-4. Run the workflow with `--dry-run` to show what would happen
+5. Run the workflow with `--dry-run` to show what would happen
-5. Ask for confirmation before actually running the workflow
-6. Run the workflow in a Docker container
+6. Execute the workflow in a Docker container

+## Understanding Different Simulation Types

+### Branch-Based Testing (Core Components)

+- Using `-SimulateBranch "v1.0"` simulates a push to stable branch, generating a stable version
+- Using `-SimulateBranch "release/v1.0"` simulates a push to preview branch, generating a preview version
+- The version is automatically determined by Nerdbank.GitVersioning based on the branch name

+### Manual Workflow Testing

+- Without `-SimulateBranch`, the script simulates a manual workflow trigger
+- Use `-ReleaseType` to specify whether to generate preview or stable versions
+- For components, use `-Component` to specify which component to test

 ## Limitations